Prompt Library · 36 prompts

 - Why I believe they are wrong: [your arguments]

-Write a professional and factual appeal/complaint that:
+Write a professional and objective appeal/complaint that:

 - Is clearly structured